MyBord/mybord-server/docs/projectManagement.md

 ### B. High - MVP

+* move ssh files to folder of repo and document
+* remove pages folder and remove documenation about it from architecture
 * add instructions about enabling dyno metadata https://devcenter.heroku.com/articles/dyno-metadata
 * add build version to index page